boring-dragon/bml-console/README.md

 All available commands will have autocompletion.

+- /transfer : Make a transfer to an account.
 - /total : Get Total available account balance.
 - /contacts : Get a table of contacts added to the bml account.
 - /add-contact : Create a Contact.